 Lindau Nobel Laureate Meeting Awards

-The Irish Research Council, as a strategic partner with the Council for the Lindau Nobel Laureate Meetings, runs a national selection process.
-Eligible higher education institutions may nominate up to three researchers at postgraduate and/or postdoctoral level who will be considered by the Council’s panel of international assessors.
+The Irish Research Council, as a strategic partner with the Lindau Nobel Laureate Meetings, runs a national selection process.
+Eligible higher education institutions may nominate up to three researchers at postgraduate and/or postdoctoral level who will be considered by the Council’s panel of international assessors to attend the 72nd Lindau Nobel Laureate Meeting.

-Irish Research Council nominees who are successful in the international selection process and receive an invitation to the 69th Lindau Nobel Laureate Meeting will receive an award which comprises a commemorative token and €500 to cover their travel expenses for attending the meeting.
+Irish Research Council nominees who are successful in the international selection process and receive an invitation to the 72nd Lindau Nobel Laureate Meeting will receive an award which comprises €500 to cover their travel expenses for attending the meeting.

 How to apply

-Applications are welcomed from postgraduate students and postdoctoral researchers working in the field of physics and closely related disciplines.
+Applications are welcomed from postgraduate students and postdoctoral researchers working in the fields of Physiology and Medicine.
 Those interested in applying should be nominated by their higher education institution.

-Eligible higher education institutions may nominate up to three researchers.
+Eligible higher education institutions may nominate up to three researchers for each meeting.
 Every nomination must consist of:

 - the nominee’s curriculum vitae;